Alpha-Lipoic Acid

 - ^ Hiltunen JK, et al. Mitochondrial fatty acid synthesis type II: more than just fatty acids.
 J Biol Chem.
 (2009)

-- ^ a b c d e f g Shay KP, et al. Alpha-lipoic acid as a dietary supplement: molecular mechanisms and therapeutic potential.
+- ^ a b c d e f g Shay KP, et al. Alpha-lipoic acid as a dietary supplement: molecular mechanisms and wellbeing potential.
 Biochim Biophys Acta.
 (2009)

 - ^ Reed LJ.
 From lipoic acid to multi-enzyme complexes.
 Protein Sci.
 (1998)